Mississippi County, Missouri

 Genealogy, History & Facts

 Mississippi County was created on February 14, 1845 from Scott County.
 The county was named for the Mississippi River, the second-longest river in the United States which forms Missouri's eastern border .

-Areas surrounding Mississippi County include Alexander County, Illinois (north), Ballard County, Kentucky (northeast), Carlisle County, Kentucky (east), Hickman County, Kentucky (southeast), Fulton County, Kentucky (south), New Madrid County (southwest), Scott County (northwest).
+Bordering Counties are Alexander County, Illinois (north), Ballard County, Kentucky (northeast), Carlisle County, Kentucky (east), Hickman County, Kentucky (southeast), Fulton County, Kentucky (south), New Madrid County (southwest), Scott County (northwest).

 Mississippi County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Mississippi County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.